Published by Christina Riley. Last Updated on February 25, 2024.

 Wilson is just a hop, skip, and jump away from Raleigh and full of fun throughout the year.
-While the Whirligig Park brings a lot of visitors, there are many more fun things to do in Wilson beyond that NC Bucket List-worthy place.
+While the Whirligig Park brings a lot of visitors to this small town, there are many more fun things to do in Wilson beyond that NC Bucket List-worthy place.

 We’ve visited a few times and want to share with you exactly where to eat and drink, learn some history and culture, and more when hanging out in this awesome small town.